India sets up panel under ex-judge to review minimum tax claims

-NEW DELHI (Reuters) - India announced a committee on Wednesday headed by a former high court chief justice to suggest ways to resolve a dispute with foreign investors over previously untaxed gains that has rattled businesses.
+NEW DELHI, May 20 (Reuters) - India announced a committee on Wednesday headed by a former high court chief justice to suggest ways to resolve a dispute with foreign investors over previously untaxed gains that has rattled businesses.

 The government has said while the tax will not apply from April 1, 2015 onwards, past incomes will face the levy, a stand challenged by foreign investors.